mkwiecien00/disney-plus-clone/README.md

 Users are logged out after 5 minutes of being inactive.

 The project is still under development.
-The functionalities that will be implemented include:
+The functionalities/processes that will be implemented include:
-- the possibility of storing resources individually for each user, with the use of Firebase Database
 - testing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>